 The project I am involved with seeks to:

-- Better understand the current landscape of provision of accessible graphics in the university context
+- Better understand the current landscape of provision of accessible graphics

-- Develop processes for improving access to graphics
+- Develop processes for improving access to graphics using 3D printing

 - Investigate and prototype technology-based solutions for the development and provision of accessible graphics.